THE ROLE OF THE BOARD

 Chris is an attorney in private practice in Gulfport.
 He is a critical and analytical thinker who can creatively engage the public in important conversations.
 He currently serves on the board of the Boys and Girls Club and is active member of several civic organizations on the coast.
 Chris is committed to the Steps' mission and the five social justice pillars.

-Marcia is a retired commander with the United States Navy where her areas of expertise were counseling, Human resources, leadership and legal and public affairs.
+Marcia is a retired commander with the United States Navy where her areas of expertise were counseling, human resources, leadership, and legal and public affairs.
 She served on the board of Gulfport Chamber of Commerce, and is currently a member of the Gaston Point CDC.
-In addition she has done extensive work in the public housing, and Section 8.
-Marcia has been a member of the Steps Coalition for several years and is committed to the inclusion of all people in the work of Steps.
+In addition she has done extensive work in public housing and Section 8.
+Marcia has been a member of Steps Coalition for several years and is committed to the inclusion of all people in the work of Steps.

 Jona Burton is a Gulfport resident by way of Brooklyn, NY.
 With over 10 years of experience in the fields of social work and education, she is here to work.
-Her commitment to the five pillars of the STEPS Coalition impacts all aspects of her work with individuals, schools and communities.
+Her commitment to the five pillars of Steps Coalition impacts all aspects of her work with individuals, schools and communities.
 Her passion for youth empowerment and servant leadership fuels her investment in racial equity work and creating dialogue around issues such as oppression, entitlement, privilege and access.
 As the Coordinator of Student Life and Career Services on the Gulf Park Campus of The University of Southern Mississippi, she is invested in fostering personal and professional development in students.
 She serves on the United Way Volunteer Center Advisory Board and embraces opportunities to provide service.
-She is enthusiastic about contributing to the impact of the STEPS Coalition on the Gulf Coast and began her service to the Board January 2016.
+She is enthusiastic about contributing to the impact of Steps Coalition on the Gulf Coast and began her service to the board in January 2016.

-Other members of the Board of Directors: Pastor Eric Dickey, Barbara Irvin, and Glenn Cobb.
+Other members of the Board of Directors: Pastor Eric Dickey-Director, Barbara Irvin-Secretary, and Glenn Cobb-Director.